 - Wall-mounted folding desk — folds flat against the wall when not in use.
 Ideal for studio apartments.

-- Corner desk / L-desk — maximizes corner space while keeping your work surface separate from living areas.
+- Corner desk / L-desk — maximizes corner space while keeping work surface separate from living areas.

-Internet Backup Planning
+Internet Backup Planning for Remote Work

-- Know how to hotspot from your phone—practice the steps before you need them.
+- Know how to hotspot from your phone — practice the steps before you need them.

 - Have your interviewer’s or meeting organizer’s phone number ready.